 ith its great sandy swimming beach on the Russian River, kayak and canoe rentals, fabulous views, and laid-back atmosphere, Monte Rio has long been a popular resort.
 The big arching, 1950s-style sign that greets visitors says it all: “Welcome to Monte Rio, Vacation Wonderland.”

 Summertime visitors spend their time swimming, boating, fishing, walking, biking, and having picnics on the beach.
 They might take a day trip up the coast or go wine tasting along the Russian River, and they’re bound to enjoy the area’s excellent cafés and restaurants.

 Winter has its own magical charm, with foggy mornings and clear days accompanied by the scent of wood-burning fireplaces.
 Road trips, when crisp winter air makes the views seem extra-special, are unforgettable, and you’ll often have hiking trails to yourselves.

-The theater, built inside a surplus World War II Quonset hut, has operated since 1950.
+But whatever time of year you come to Monte Rio, you can't miss the Rio Theater.
+Built inside a surplus World War II Quonset hut, it has operated since 1950.
 The false-front entrance holds a 1950-ish marquee, and the Quonset’s sides display giant murals of the region.
-The interior walls contain murals, too.
-They’re hand-painted by local artists and show scenes from the area’s history.
+The interior walls contain murals, too, hand-painted by local artists and depicting scenes from the area’s history.